Saturday, November 30, 2024

 -Written by Rob Cartee

--Cast: Mark Taylor, Archive Footage: George W. Bush, Saddam Hussein, Ted Kennedy, Hillary Clinton, John Kerry, Daniel Pearl
+-Cast: Mark Taylor, George W. Bush, Saddam Hussein, Ted Kennedy, Hillary Clinton, John Kerry, Daniel Pearl

 (Unrated)